NNIP Awards

 In 2016 during NNIP's 20th anniversary year, the network introduced two new annual awards to recognize NNIP Partners who have made exceptional contributions to both NNIP and their local communities.

-• The G. Thomas Kingsley Impact Award recognizes an NNIP Partner organization who has demonstrated impact using neighborhood data to improve local policy and practice to benefit people with low incomes and communities of color.
+• The G. Thomas Kingsley Impact Award recognizes an NNIP Partner organization who has demonstrated impact using neighborhood data to improve local policy and practice to so that all neighborhoods are places people can thrive.
 The award honors the legacy of Tom Kingsley, the founding director of NNIP, who was a champion for the importance of neighborhoods and of the power of local data in community-building and policymaking.

 • The Network Steward of the Year Award honors an individual who has made extraordinary contributions to NNIP's peer learning and raised the profile of the network by sharing lessons externally.
 A stronger community of practice helps build local capacity and advance local policy.